Motion to Take Note

 However, despite the rhetoric of government that it intends to level up opportunity, it is not acting to make its words a reality.
 If we are to build a dynamic and sustainable economy, it will be critical that we improve social mobility and remove additional obstacles facing BAME communities.
 Sadly, the Government’s record in that respect is no more encouraging.
 Their response to most of the recommendations in the report on Race in the Workplace by the noble Baroness, Lady McGregor-Smith, was one of either obfuscation or rejection—another opportunity to show that black lives matter was not taken.

 Likewise, as we rebuild after Covid, we need to recognise the role of SMEs as the backbone of our economy.
 They need continued access to capital and protection from the frequent failures of the banking sector to provide the support they need.
-SMEs are particularly to the economy for BAME communities and often find access to capital the hardest.
+SMEs are particularly important to the economy for BAME communities and often find access to capital the hardest.
 The Government must give clear direction to the banks that, after all the assistance provided to them in the banking crisis, they now need to assist in supporting the productive economy.

 It is critical that we get these things right as a country, and it is equally critical that the steps we take to emerge from the Covid crisis are rooted in delivering a green recovery and a sustainable green economy for the future.
 As the noble Baroness, Lady Hayman, said, if we do not act decisively now, the climate crisis will deliver an increasingly dystopian future for all of us the world over.
 We have to use this crisis to accelerate our progress towards net zero.